DeepRank/pdbprep/README.md

 outside this context.
 If you want to use `pdb-tools` for any other need, install the official package `pip install pdb-tools`.

-Add the path to the PRAS file in the `pdb_prepare.sh` file, edit its line 4.
+If PRAS was not placed in the default location (as suggested above), add the absolute path to the PRAS file in the `pdb_prepare.sh` file (edit its line 4).

 ## Add the folder with the scripts to `PATH`: